-Bairro Alto is the district of the city which sleeps until night and awakens at night.
-People who like a little bit of noise prefer Bairro Alto, because the district has a vibrant nightlife.
-Like Alfama, Bairro Alto, too, is full of small streets that host countless bars, cafes, restaurants and boutiques.
+Bairro Alto is the district of the city that sleeps until night and awakens at night.
+People who like a little bit of noise prefer Bairro Alto because the district has vibrant nightlife.
+Like Alfama, Bairro Alto, too, is full of small streets that host countless bars, cafes, restaurants, and boutiques.
 If visitors choose to stay out of the noisy parts but still close, outside of the central Bairro Alto might be a good choice.

 3Cais do Sodre

-Now one of the most hip districts of the Portuguese capital, Cais do Sodre was –not so long ago- a rough neighbourhood.
-Renovated into a quirky new setup, the district now has some of the most trendy bars, clubs, markets, restaurants and cafes in town.
+Now one of the hippest districts of the Portuguese capital, Cais do Sodre was –not so long ago- a rough neighborhood.
+Renovated into a quirky new setup, the district now has some of the most trendy bars, clubs, markets, restaurants, and cafes in town.

-One of the cultural centres of Lisbon, Belem is where Vasco da Gama started his trips that eventually made Portugal a colonial empire that governed trading activities overseas.
-Landmarks like Belem Tower, Jeronimos Monastery and Maritime Museum are all in this part of the city.
+One of the cultural centers of Lisbon, Belem is where Vasco da Gama started his trips that eventually made Portugal a colonial empire that governed trading activities overseas.
+Landmarks like Belem Tower, Jeronimos Monastery, and Maritime Museum are all in this part of the city.
 Belem also hosts one of Europe’s best art galleries named Berardo Collection.

 5Baixa and Chiado